sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 #### **_Quiz_**

-Now that you have (i) started a kmer counter run, (ii) plotted the pre-computed results in genome scope, you can analyse them and discuss them with your colleagues.
+Now that you have (i) started a kmer counter run, (ii) plotted the pre-computed results in GenomeScope, you can analyse them and discuss them with your colleagues.
 Answer the following questions:

 &nbsp;&nbsp;&nbsp;&nbsp; 1.
 What is the estimated genome size?